The Law of Uniform Connectedness

 While the law of uniform connectedness can greatly enhance the user experience, designers should also be aware of potential risks and considerations, and should not:

-2. Disregard Cultural and Contextual Factors: Visual connections may vary across cultures and contexts.
-What users may perceive as connected in one culture may not be the case for users in another culture.
-Consider the target audience's cultural background and contextual factors before applying the law of uniform connectedness.
+1. Disregard Cultural and Contextual Factors: Visual connections may vary across cultures and contexts.
+Indeed, what users may perceive as being connected in one culture mightn’t be the case for users in another culture.
+That’s why it’s vital to consider the target audience's cultural background and contextual factors first before using this Gestalt law.

 Overall, the law of uniform connectedness is an asset and can enhance the user experience of a digital product or service.
 As with the other Gestalt laws or principles, it takes careful consideration and application to leverage well and in a way that will cause users to engage more with a design, naturally.